Abdullah03096344305/Abdullah03096344305/README.md

-## Hi there 👋
+## Hi there It's Abdullah👋

 # 💫 About Me:
-I'm currently learning software development.
+A Computer Science Undergrad Student learning and implementing new skills because when you're a computer scientist learning never stops, if you find my profile useful, don't forget to add me.

 ## 🌐 Socials: